 The Strength through Diversity: Education for Inclusive Societies project aims to identify how education systems can be equitable and inclusive by supporting the learning and well-being outcomes of diverse populations, and ensuring that all individuals are able to engage with others in increasingly diverse and complex societies.

-Strength Through Diversity covers five major themes:
+Strength Through Diversity covers six major themes:

 The policy forum series aims to stimulate a discussion among key stakeholders on opportunities for peer learning and collaboration.
 Meetings are organised around different topics and convene a variety of stakeholders from interested countries.